 It should also be noted that the extent of your injuries and the degree to which you have suffered professionally, financially, and emotionally will also be important considerations.

 This list is not exhaustive, and it will depend heavily on the exact facts of your case.
-Our South Florida injury lawyers are available for a free consultation to help answer your questions.
+Our Naples injury lawyers are available for a free consultation to help answer your questions.

 If you are injured in the greater South Florida area, contact our injury attorneys at The Garvin Firm at 800.977.7017.